tsne/quant/README.md

 consumption or a buffer's size.

 ### Timers
-A timer reports a series of time measured time durations.
+A timer reports a series of measured time durations.
 When starting a timer a stopwatch is created which immediately starts the measurement.
 Each stopwatch can report its measured duration to the underlying timer.
 So a series of durations is created which could be reported by the registry the timer belongs to.
 A stopwatch is not thread-safe and therefore